-The latest OpenSSL versions at the time of the BIND release are 0.9.8s and 1.0.0f.
+The latest OpenSSL version at the time of the BIND release is 0.9.8l.
 ISC will provide an updated patch as new versions of OpenSSL are released.
 The version number in the following examples is expected to change.

 Before building BIND 9 with PKCS #11 support, it will be necessary to build OpenSSL with this patch in place and inform it of the path to the HSM-specific PKCS #11 provider library.